Image by Dario Truco from iStock

 KEY POINTS:

-- I introduce three elements of Grounded Architecture Framework: Lightweight Architectural Analytics, Collaborative Networks, and The Operating Model as an approach to setting organizational structures for a modern IT architecture practice.
+• I introduce three elements of the Grounded Architecture framework: Lightweight Architectural Analytics, Collaborative Networks, and the Operating Model.

-- Prioritizing people interactions and data over processes and tools, Grounded Architecture aims to connect an architecture practice to all organizational levels as an antidote to the “ivory tower” architecture.
+• Grounded Architecture prioritizes people interactions and data over processes and tools, connecting architecture to all organizational levels as an antidote to the “ivory tower” approach.

-I chose the name Grounded Architecture intentionally.
-It highlights the need to avoid creating an “ivory tower” architecture practice—one that is disconnected from the daily realities of the business.
-In a fast-moving, global, and diverse environment, such disconnection is not only inefficient but also dangerous.
+I chose the name Grounded Architecture deliberately.
+It reflects the need to avoid an “ivory tower” architecture practice that is disconnected from the realities of the business.
+In a fast-moving, global, and diverse environment, that kind of detachment is not just inefficient; it is risky.

-The Grounded Architecture framework is designed as a pragmatic and adaptive solution.
-Its aim is to keep architecture deeply rooted in the organization, prioritizing people’s interactions and real-time data over rigid processes and cumbersome tools.
-The goal is to embed architecture across all levels and parts of the organization, serving as an antidote to traditional, top-down approaches that often fail to make a meaningful impact.
+The framework is designed to be pragmatic and adaptive.
+Its purpose is to keep architecture embedded in the organization, prioritizing human interaction and real-time data over rigid processes and heavy tooling.
+The goal is to make architecture relevant across all levels of the organization rather than confining it to a central function.
+In other words, this section explains what must be in place before architecture can reliably influence decisions at scale.

 Figure 1: The Grounded Architecture framework: the foundations.